VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->

-"World Anvil is a set of worldbuilding tools that helps you create, organize and store your world setting.
+"World Anvil is a set of world-building tools that helps you create, organize and store your world setting.
 With wiki-like articles, interactive maps, historical timelines, an RPG Campaign Manager and a full novel-writing software, we have all the tools you’ll need to run your RPG Campaign or write your novel!"

 <--->